GerHobbelt/pforth/doc/index.md

 Think of this block as a C file (to which it also gets turned into).
 You can write a line of C via the \C word.
-Everything after \C is put into the file as is. for example, to load stdio, you would write `\C #include <stdio.h>`.
+Everything after \C is put into the file as is.
+For example, to load stdio, you would write `\C #include <stdio.h>`.

 You can also use \C to write wrapper functions and stuff.

-Then you want to generate binding for a function. it has the following syntax:
+Then you want to generate binding for a function.
+It has the following syntax:
 `c-function <forth-name> <c-name> <arg-types> -- <return-type>`

-Forth name can be any vaid forth word, but I like to prefix it with library identifier seperated by doble colon, such as 'M:SIN' for 'sin' function from math library or 'RL:INIT-WINDOW' for the 'InitWindow' function from the [raylib](https://www.raylib.com/) library.
+Forth name can be any valid forth word, but I like to prefix it with library identifier separated by double colon, such as 'M:SIN' for 'sin' function from math library or 'RL:INIT-WINDOW' for the 'InitWindow' function from the [raylib](https://www.raylib.com/) library.